 - Add the chopped courgette, then after a moment the chopped, red pepper, and heat for a few minutes.
 Finally add the mushrooms.

-- When the mushrooms look cooked, add the beans and fry in the mixture for a few minutes before adding the chopped tomatoes and stirring through.
+- When the mushrooms are cooked, add the beans and fry in the mixture for a few minutes before adding the chopped tomatoes and stirring through.

 - Allow the whole lot to cook until the tomatoes begin to lose their shape.
-Add a little water and 2 teaspoons of tomato purée, or to taste.
+Pour in a little water and 2 teaspoons of tomato purée, or to taste.

 - You can turn it off and leave it to infuse the flavour, or you can serve it immediately.
 I always like to cook it in advance and then re-heat.

 - Always do the taste test to check the flavour.
-You can add extra chilli, water, soy sauce, salt, pepper, herbs, or whatever the flavour calls for.
+You can add extra chilli, water, soy sauce, salt, pepper, herbs, or whatever flavour you prefer.